Antoine Gekiere, MSc student

 Chris Pull, MRes Student (RHUL, 2011-2012)

 Chris did his undergraduate project, and then his masters on fungal impacts on colony-founding ant queens.
-He did his PhD at IST-Austria, and is now a post-doctoral fellow in the Leadbeater group.
+He did his PhD at IST-Austria, and is now a lecturer at Oxford University.

 Heng-Yi Ling, MRes Student (RHUL, 2011-2012)